NC State Extension Publications

 Skip to Residential Recommendations

 For control of raspberry cane borers, the plants can be sprayed with a pyrethroid insecticide in late spring after the new growth has matured somewhat to prevent the beetles from laying eggs.
 Pyrethroid insecticides are widely available in the garden section of big box stores.
+When used as directed, pyrethroids are very toxic to insects but are not particularly hazardous to humans and pets (other than fish-avoid using pyrethroids around pools, ponds, and streams).
 (It is probably not a good idea to spray tender new growth of trees and shrubs with insecticides as the leaves may be damaged.)
 Susceptible plants should be watched for wilting stems.
 Prune out infested branches as soon as wilting is noticed, and then burn or otherwise destroy them to prevent the beetle grubs from surviving to produce more beetles next year.
 It is probably a good idea to treat these plants again the next spring.
 Fortunately, these stem borers are sporadic pests so that treatment is probably not needed every year.
 If the problem is discovered one season and treated the following spring as well, the population of raspberry cane borers will probably abate naturally.

 References